Published 28 July 2021 2 min read

 England Women will host Northern Ireland at Wembley Stadium for World Cup qualifier

 England will return to Wembley Stadium connected by EE for a 2023 FIFA Women’s World Cup qualifier against Northern Ireland.

-The match, on Saturday 23 October (5.15pm BST kick-off), will be the first competitive fixture for the Lionesses at the national stadium since it reopened in 2007, having previously staged two previous women's international matches against Germany in November 2014
+The match, on Saturday 23 October (5.15pm BST kick-off), will be the first competitive fixture for the Lionesses at the national stadium since it reopened in 2007, having previously staged two previous women's international matches against Germany in November 2014 and 2019.

 And the two countries could also meet at next summer’s UEFA Women’s EURO in England with the draw for the finals to take place in Manchester on 28 October.

 Baroness Sue Campbell, FA director of women’s football, said: “Having the chance for our England team to play again at Wembley in a competitive fixture is so important.
 From a performance point of view, it will give us the chance to get close to a big-game occasion of the kind we hope our squad will experience at next summer’s home UEFA EURO.

 “Having had such a challenging 18 months, the day will mean so much to our players and of course we hope the chance to play in front of so many fans will be something truly special.
 We've missed the supporters and let’s hope that things are heading in the right direction on that front.

 “We want Wembley to feel like home for our England team and we want the players to be able to thrive when they run out to play.
 We're at the start of an exciting season and with Sarina Wiegman coming in as head coach, there is every reason for us to be upbeat for the months ahead.”